giantswarm/docs/swarmdocs/content/guides/your-first-application/golang.md

 ENTRYPOINT ["currentweather"]
 ```

-We use a tiny [busybox image](https://github.com/jpetazzo/docker-busybox/blob/ca435164f45c40d761fad9ef9b5a76a6ba0d5f1a/Dockerfile) and just need to add our `currentweather` binary.
-All the beauty of a indpendent binary.
+We use a tiny [busybox image](https://github.com/jpetazzo/docker-busybox/blob/ca435164f45c40d761fad9ef9b5a76a6ba0d5f1a/Dockerfile) as a foundation.
+The only thing we add is our `currentweather binary`.
+The beauty of an indpendent binary.
+In addition, the `EXPOSE 8080` setting ensures that port 8080 of our container is exposed to the network.

-The prefetching of Docker images you started a couple of minutes ago should be finished by now.
-If not, please wait until it's done.

 Assuming that your Giant Swarm username is `yourusername`, to build the image, you then execute:

 ```nohighlight
 $ docker build -t registry.giantswarm.io/yourusername/currentweather ./